 end for;

-There two main differences between an equation
+There two main differences between an equation section and an

-section is that an algorithm
+algorithm section is that an algorithm section uses explicit

 assignment statements instead of equations and, since there are no